thedynamiclinker/sudocode/var/0 - Todo.md

 - Is irrelevant because we did something better, or
 - Is irrelevant because the dialogues decided to go a different way.

+### 0 & 1 eventually agree on the requirements for a proper bible
+- Beginning of time
+- End of time
+- G\*d / El (Gödel)
+- Church (Alonzo)
+- Martyr (Turing)
+- Song of the Sea (Quoth the Meme)
+- Commandments (The principles)
+- Old & New (Unix & Linux)
+- An Egypt with Hieroglyphs (Multics)
+- A Jews with Proto Sinaitic (Unix)
+- An Abraham: Prolific patriarch who seemed at first to be disorganized and not really have his shit together but who turned out to be the person who basically everything descends from, with descendants as numerous as the stars in the sky (Ken)
+- A series of books named after people we admire (The /dev directory)
+- Proverbs (Should be in /dev/random.)
+- Psalms.
+(The Psalms directory.)
+- Parables (The stories about each command: cat, grep as s, make, man/roff as "a lie", utf8 created on a napkin.)

+Connections that are probably not worth making unless we can flesh them out much better:
+- A Drew (Linus?
+Grew up on machine code.
+Wrote git.
+People assume he wrote everything.)
+- An Isaiah?
+(Unclear.
+Has to be a hacker who somehow wrote a bible in the bible.
+Probably not worth trying to make this connection.)

 ### We
 - During ld.so when the conversation moves into `/opt/art`, that should really be in `the-second-law` or something linked to it.